matplotlib/mplcairo/README.rst

 Test suite
 ==========

-Run ``run-mpl-test-suite.py`` *from the Matplotlib source folder* to run the subset of matplotlib tests that rely on png image comparison, while using this backend.
-Pass command-line options as you would to pytest, although ``-k`` must not be compressed with another short argument.
+Run ``run-mpl-test-suite.py`` to run the Matplotlib test suite with the Agg backend patched by the mplcairo backend.

 Notes
 =====